jjtroiano0272/react-notes/README.md

 - [ ] User login & mangement
 - [ ] A way of utilizing API data
 - [ ] Some sort of loading animation
+- [ ] Include a (?) with Markdown cheatsheet
+- [ ] localStorage -> DB post.
+Save users and their data with a DB
+- [ ] The editing tools (bold, italic, etc) should only slide out and display when it's on mouseover

 ## Things to look out for/Notes